Fluid limit of a distributed ledger model with random delay: Main Results

 While the complete proof of Theorem \ref{kchoice_main_theorem} will be provided in Section \ref{kchoice_main_proof}, we will also provide an introduction of the main idea of proof in Section \ref{k_summaryofproof}.

+Equation (\ref{eq_main_result}) provides a probability bound for understanding the difference $g(T)$ between the random process and its fluid limit.
+It implies that the difference goes to zero in probability provided that $\epsilon^{-1},\lambda,N,\epsilon^3N\rightarrow \infty$.
+Since $\lambda=N/\epsilon$, equation (\ref{eq_main_result}) implies that it suffices for $N$ to go to infinity faster than $\epsilon^{-3}$.
+In addition, the difference $g(T)$ goes to zero in probability for any finite time horizon $T$, but may diverge if $T$ also goes to infinity.
+Our parametrization with $\epsilon \rightarrow 0$ and fixed $\{h_i\}$ makes this result interpretable in terms of real-world time scales.
+In contrast, with $\epsilon=1$ and $T, \{h_i\}_{i=1,\ldots,M} \rightarrow \infty$, time is measured in units of inter-arrival intervals, making it difficult to interpret what constitutes a "fixed time horizon" in natural time units.

-By Theorem \ref{kchoice_main_theorem}, one can predict the evolution of the random process by either using the fluid limit which is a set of delayed partial differential equations or using a simulation result of the random process.
-Notice that for simulation, one need not need to actually perform the POW which contributes to almost all the computational power consumed in the system, but instead one can generate a random duration of POW in order to perform simulation.
+By Theorem \ref{kchoice_main_theorem}, one can predict the evolution of the random process by either using the fluid limit which is the solution to a set of delayed partial differential equations or using a simulation result of the random process.
+Notice that for simulation, instead of actually performing the POW which contributes to almost all the computational power consumed in the system, it suffices to generate a random duration of POW.
 Figure \ref{k_simulation} provides an example.